Between them, music, art and poetry are a perfect education for the soul.

 Life in Auroville, we dream, will one day be completely artistic.
 Each one will have the capacity to appreciate all the arts and crafts, their architecture and design, and have a spontaneous need and affinity for beauty in all things.
 The future we dream, will be a city where we can become conscious.
 Where new forms, new sounds, new movements, new structures, and new writing will emerge to give life to this consciousness in all its freedom, beauty, joy, and simplicity.

-Research is the catchword no artist here can avoid, because Auroville is a culture still to be invented.
+Research is the catchword no artist here can avoid, because Auroville is an artistic landscape that is still in the process.
 Glimpses of this being quietly yet dynamically nurtured can be found in occasional compositions of music, an art exhibition or an installation, in experiments in dance or theatre or multimedia, in a poem, or in a new design.
 Something that makes us dream of a greater space inside ourselves.
 Something which will be able to draw us from the present richness and variety of the world, towards a manifold richness and a lightness of being that a universal consciousness has still to offer.

 Cultural Events